badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-31-analysing-java-with-vscode.md

   ```
 - Restart VSCode (to be sure the configuration is well saved)

-> If you use Windows, you might remove all space characters in the path.
+> If you use Windows, you might need to remove all space characters in the path.

 Once the configuration is done, you can create a new file named `oo-analysis.moosebook`.
 It should open as a VSCode notebook and a Pharo image (you can reduce the Pharo image, but **do not close it**).